Asymptotic Properties of the Maximum Likelihood Estimator for Markov-switching Observation-driven Models: Abstract

 \section{Abstract}

-A Markov-switching observation-driven model is a stochastic process $((S_t,Y_t))_{t \in \mathbb{Z}}$ where $(S_t)_{t \in \mathbb{Z}}$ is an unobserved Markov chain on a finite set and $(Y_t)_{t \in \mathbb{Z}}$ is an observed stochastic process such that the conditional distribution of $Y_t$ given all past $Y$'s and the current and all past $S$'s depends only on all past $Y$'s and $S_t$.
+A Markov-switching observation-driven model is a stochastic process $((S_t,Y_t))_{t \in \mathbb{Z}}$ where $(S_t)_{t \in \mathbb{Z}}$ is an unobserved Markov chain on a finite set and $(Y_t)_{t \in \mathbb{Z}}$ is an observed stochastic process such that the conditional distribution of $Y_t$ given $(Y_\tau)_{\tau \leq t-1}$ and $(S_\tau)_{\tau \leq t}$ depends on $(Y_\tau)_{\tau \leq t-1}$ and $S_t$.
 In this paper, we prove consistency and asymptotic normality of the maximum likelihood estimator for such model.
-As a special case hereof, we give conditions under which the maximum likelihood estimator for the widely applied Markov-switching generalised autoregressive conditional heteroscedasticity model introduced by \cite{HaasMittnikPaolella2004b} is consistent and asymptotic normal.
+As a special case, we also give conditions under which the maximum likelihood estimator for the widely applied Markov-switching generalised autoregressive conditional heteroscedasticity model introduced by \cite*{HaasMittnikPaolella2004b} is consistent and asymptotically normal. \\ \textbf{Keywords:} State Space Models, Hidden Markov Models, Maximum Likelihood Estimation, Consistency, Asymptotic Normality, Markov-switching Generalised Autoregressive Conditional Heteroscedasticity Models. \\ \textbf{JEL Classifications:} C12, C13, C22, C32, C58.